 But the good thing is hiking boots do provide you with maximum comfort.
-And since your feet do the job of moving you to and fro the hiking trail, this boot does an excellent job in ensuring that they are good.
+And since your feet do the job of moving you to and fro the hiking trail, this boot does an excellent job of ensuring that they are good.

 How are hiking boots comfortable?
 Firstly, hiking boots have extra padding, which serves as a cushion for your feet.
-Then, the manufacturers usually add a soft cotton lining in the boots, so they are soft and comfy around your feet.
+Then, the manufacturers usually add a soft cotton lining to the boots, so they are soft and comfy around your feet.

 This extra cotton padding contributes to making your hike easier and more relaxing, no matter how stressful it may be.
 So, of course, you should wear hiking boots when hiking in the desert.